Things to Do

 WELCOME TO YOUR OUTDOOR PLAYGROUND

-There isn’t one single vacation experience that you can have in Bend.
+The beauty of Bend cannot be fully experienced in just one visit!
 Bend offers a wealth of activities and experiences to fit the interests and desires of any visitor.
 The Pine Ridge Inn’s convenient location gives guests easy access to everything that Bend has to offer.
 We are minutes away from downtown Bend and the Old Mill District, where you can experience some of the best dining, drinking, arts, and shopping in Central Oregon.

 Bend also boasts countless thrilling adventure activities year round.
 While Bend is well-known for its first-class biking, hiking, and skiing, there are many other adventures waiting just beneath the surface.
 Many people don’t know that a volcano the size of Rhode Island is located just south of Bend or that Bend is a haven for bird watchers.
 With over two dozen golf courses in the surrounding area, Bend has even been dubbed “the Palm Springs of the North.”
 Come during the winter for amazing skiing, snowboarding, snowshoeing, sno-parks, ice-skating, and even dog sledding trips.
 In addition, we are located just 20 minutes away from Mount Bachelor, a mecca for adventure sports.
 During the warmer months, come to Bend for unbeatable hiking, fishing, rock climbing at Smith Rock State Park, golfing, mountain and road biking, and horse riding.